foerstner-lab/gffpandas/docs/source/tutorial.rst

 attributes_to_columns
 =====================
-| This method splits the attribute column in 14 seperate columns, for each tag and returns a data frame.
+| This method splits the attribute column by the tags in seperate columns and returns a data frame.
 This method doesn't give an object file back.
 Therefore, it is not possible to combine it with other methods.

 For example:
 ::